-Category 1: Microgrids: This Category provides preconstruction planning funds for microgrids that will serve campuses and communities.
-For the purposes of the Resilient Maryland program, a microgrid is defined as a system of renewable energy technologies that are configured to operate in parallel with the electric grid and can operate separately from the electric grid to sustain essential electric loads.
-Category 1 projects must serve at least two (2) buildings or critical infrastructure facilities on a campus or within a community.
+- Category 1: Microgrids: This Category provides capital funds for microgrids that will serve campuses and communities.
+For the purposes of the Resilient Maryland Program, a microgrid is defined as a system of renewable energy technologies that are configured to operate in parallel with the electric grid and can operate separate from the electric grid to sustain essential electric loads.
+Category 1 projects must serve at least two (2) buildings or critical infrastructure facilities on a campus or within a community. - Category 2: Resilient Facility Power Systems: This Category provides capital funds for resilient facility power systems ("RFPS").
+An RFPS is very similar to a microgrid, but is designed to support only one (1) facility instead of multiple facilities.
+For the purposes of the Resilient Maryland Program, an RFPS is defined as at least two (2) distributed renewable energy technologies that are configured to operate in parallel with the electric grid and can operate separately from the electric grid to sustain essential electric loads.